bfirsh/loom/README.md

         "init": "web",
     }

-You then need a `modules/roles/manifests/web.pp` that sets up `/etc/init/web.conf` to run a file in `/home/ubuntu/web`.
-You can then run:
+You then need a `modules/roles/manifests/web.pp` that sets up `/etc/init/web.conf` to run your app in `/home/ubuntu/web`.

+To deploy your app, run:

     $ fab app.deploy:web

-That will:
+This will:

   1. Pull your GitHub repository locally.
   2. Run `script/build`.